 Parklets can be an outstanding addition to any neighborhood.
 Many studies have shown that Parklets typically result in increased pedestrian activity and additional sales at nearby businesses by breaking the flow of foot traffic and giving passersby a reason to stop, socialize and relax.
 Naturally, they work best in shopping strips with active pedestrian traffic and which feature a mix of retail outlets.

-Archatrak is committed to making more parklets a reality by offering a more affordable, modular, easy to build and disassemble, self-contained Parklet deck structure.
-Our ‘StreetDeck’ modular decks are specifically designed around the concept of Parklets and have the capability of adding integrated planters, benches and railings.
+Archatrak is committed to making more parklets and street seating a reality by offering a more affordable, modular, easy to build and disassemble, self-contained deck structure.
+Our ‘StreetDeck’ modular decks are specifically designed for both Parklet and Streatery applications complete with integrated planters, benches and railings.

 While StreetDeck is available as a ready to assemble kit, it can also serve as the basis for totally customizable designs, by using just the self-contained platform and adding planters, railings, furniture, etc. from other suppliers.